haxtheweb/edtechjoker/draft-outline.md

   - What security concerns do we potentially have?
   - What "states" does this card have?
   - What do we call it?
+  - What areas do we need to account for flexible content / HTML entry of any kind?
   - Do we have room for additional reusable atoms to be produced? (there are 4 total by my count)
   - What should we call each of them?
 ## Thursday
-- Accessibility testing
-- Looking into accessibility testing / documentation on how to write tests for the repository
+- Starting to dig into the repository and what's provided (and how)
+- Time will be open to start developing on the repo so that you can meet the project check-in for Sunday night

 ## Homework
 - Write a blog post about considerations when building a web component and considerations when building the element's API (metacognition of the exercise we engaged in)
   - Blog post should include details about the comp so someone outside class could read it
   - How you are going to break it down into multiple elements
-  - What you expect to be difficult
+  - What do you expect to be difficult
   - What's more managable now that you made the button
-- Sunday by midnight - Post a link to your dev.to article
+- **Sunday by midnight - Post a link to your dev.to article**
-- Keep working on your card repos
+- Project check-in 1:
+  - Update the TEAMNOTES.md file in your team's fork of the repo
+  - Check-in 1 should document the possible names of these 4 elements, the properties they might have and additional design considerations of each
+  - Next steps should be documented as to what each team member is going to work on next

+***
+_Below this line will be updated as we start each week so we can remain agile to changes out of our control or to focus more on a topic_
+***

 # Week 8/9/10: Project 2: Refinement of our card comp
 ## Tuesday
 - Critique / review of the cards worked on in the previous week
-- Performance tricks:
+- Performance tricks / concepts:
   - "Dynamic imports"
   - Conditional loading of assets
   - Conditional, dynamic imports